Counterfactual Concept Bottleneck Models: Counterfactual Concept Bottleneck Models

 We also notice that multiple counterfactuals can be used to explain any given fact~\citep{wachter2017counterfactual,pearl2000causality}.
 To address this, an ideal solution would be to use a generative approach modeling the discrete distributions over $c$ and $c'$.
 However, modeling such distributions directly might be unfeasible in practice~\citep{richardson2006markov} as it requires either modelling complex concept dependencies with discrete distributions which scale exponentially with the number of concepts, or assuming that concepts are independent of each other, an often unrealistic assumption.
 For this reason, we use a latent variable approach~\citep{kingma2013auto} to model concept dependencies in a continuous latent distribution, which allows us to model discrete concept values as independent of each other given the latent variable. \textbf{Architecture.} CF-CBMs are latent variable models generating counterfactuals via variational inference.
 To this end, they add two random variables $z$ and $z'$ to Diagram~\ref{eq:ccbm}.
 These variables represent latent factors of variation whose probability distributions are easier to model and sample compared to those for $c$ and $c'$.
 We also include arrows from $c$ and $y$ to the counterfactual latent distribution $z'$ in order to explicitly model the dependency of $z'$ on the symbolic values of actual concept $c$ and class labels $y$, resulting in the following overall probabilistic graphical model:

 This way, the generative distribution factorizes as:

 In our approach, $p(y|c)$ and $p(y'|c')$ are modeled as categorical distributions parametrized by the same task predictor $f$; $p(c|z)$ and $p(c'|z')$ as sets of Bernoulli distributions parametrized by the same concept predictor $\phi_z$.
-In practice, we assume that the input $x$ is always observed at test time, making the term and $p(x | z)$ irrelevant.
-Finally, $p(z)$ is a normal prior distribution and $p(z' | z, c, y)$ is a learnable normal prior whose mean and variance are parametrized by neural networks $\phi_{p\mu}$ and $\phi_{p\sigma}$.
+In practice, we assume that the input x is always observed at test time, making the p(x|z) term irrelevant. \reviewed{This allows $z$ and $z{\prime}$ to encode only the most salient information about the concepts c and $c{\prime}$, rather than all the details needed to reconstruct x.
+As a result, the optimization process is significantly simplified, enabling efficient counterfactual generation for complex data like images.} Finally, $p(z)$ is a normal prior distribution and $p(z' | z, c, y)$ is a learnable normal prior whose mean and variance are parametrized by neural networks $\phi_{p\mu}$ and $\phi_{p\sigma}$. \reviewed{The added complexity introduced with these additional black-box components is limited to the stages before concept extraction, enabling the encoding of information about possible counterfactuals.
+Thus, our model retains the interpretability of CBMs while providing the additional capability to explain decisions through counterfactuals.}

 \textbf{Amortized inference.} CF-CBMs amortize inference needed for training by introducing two approximate Gaussian posteriors $q(z | x)$ and $q(z' | z, c, y, y')$ whose mean and variance are parametrized by a pair of neural networks $(\phi_{\mu},\phi_{\sigma})$ ($(\phi_{\mu'},\phi_{\sigma'})$, respectively).
 The corresponding inference graphical model (i.e. the encoder) is shown in Appendix \ref{app:elbo}.